tanvir14012/JwtAuth/README.md

 # JwtAuth
-A CRUD app that demonstrates JWT based authentication and authorization in .NET 5 WEB API and Angular 12.
+A Single Page App that demonstrates JWT based authentication and authorization in .NET 5 WEB API and Angular 12.
 ###### Live demo: https://auth-demo.niludigital.com/

 ## Features